Quieting our thoughts will help us to think with more clarity.

-Most of us have not been through lockdowns or periods of ‘distancing’ where we may not be able to access support systems such as school, work, friends and even family.
-The loss of our social framework hits many people hard because homo sapiens is largely a communal species.
-The statistics of mental stress worldwide since the pandemic started are staggering, with manifold increases in reported cases of depression, domestic violence and anxiety.
+Most of us have not experienced lockdowns or periods of ‘distancing’ where we may not be able to access support systems such as school, work, friends and even family.
+The loss of our social framework affects many people severely because we are largely a communal species.
+The statistics of mental stress worldwide since the Covid-19 pandemic started show results that are staggering, with manifold increases in reported cases of depression, domestic violence and anxiety.

-Psychologists say that the effect of the pandemic on mental health will continue even as the social restrictions relax, with some people suffering for the long-term.
-This is partly due to fear of the unknown which proliferates in our minds to conjure up thousands of ‘ifs’, and setting off another frenzy of alarming thoughts.
-We can stem this by being mindful of our thoughts and bringing them back to the present moment, whilst gently convincing our minds to not overthink.
+Psychologists say that the effect of the pandemic on mental health will continue even if social restrictions begin to relax, with some people suffering for the long-term.
+This is partly due to fear of the unknown which proliferates in our minds, conjuring thousands of ‘ifs’, and setting off another frenzy of negative thoughts.
+We can manage this better by being mindful of our thoughts and bringing them back to the present moment, whilst gently convincing our minds to not overthink.

-Take a deep breath, and continue being aware of your breath to calm down.
+Take a deep breath, and be aware of your breath to calm down.
 Clear our minds, so that we can move forward with clarity.
-Hone our thoughts to find blessings which exist even in the bleakest moments.
-We then focus on what we can do instead of what may happen, because much of our worries are likely not to happen.
+We can then focus on what we can do instead of what may happen.
 To gain confidence in taking positive actions, set a simple goal to achieve.
 Keep taking these small steps until good momentum is gained.

 When we stabilise our own emotions and minds, we are able to help those in need.
 Look out for friends or family members who seem a bit more subdued, quiet or moody, and reach out to them.